ESP32-JedeDChicken/ESP32_Car_Arduino_PlatformIO/README.md

 # ESP32_Arduino_PlatformIO Remote-Controlled Car

 This project utilized the ESP32Servo by Kevin Harrington and esp32-camera by Espressif Systems libraries.
 The esp32-camera library was too large for the ESP32 used thus only the utilized APIs in the library were included in the source code.
-The project also used WiFi and BluetoothSerial (Bluetooth Classic) modules that are built-in Espressif32 Platform with Arduino Framework.
+The project also used WiFi and BluetoothSerial (Bluetooth Classic) modules that are built-in Espressif32 Platform w/ Arduino Framework.

-This RC Car and its camera part can be controlled through an android phone via Bluetooth Classic.
-The RC Car features a camera, and users can take photos (viewed in app, via WiFi) as well as toggle the camera flash through the android app.
+This RC Car and its camera part can be controlled through an Android phone via Bluetooth Classic.
+The RC Car features a camera, and users can take photos (viewed in app, via WiFi) as well as toggle the camera flash through the Android app.
 Attached to the camera part is a servomotor to tilt it 180° horizontally.
 The RC Car is powered by 4 AA batteries.

-The simple android app was developed in the MIT App Inventor.
+The simple Android app was developed in the MIT App Inventor.
 The components and code blocks used are in photos/.

 Further implementation will allow for 2-way audio communication also via BT Classic, as well as will miniaturized the RC Car further using 1:32 to 1:64 car models instead.